 A: If a student is living in halls of residence they should contact the university or the halls of residence manager to find out what arrangements can be made.

-Universities are aware of the financial pressures facing some students, and many universities are putting hardship funds in place.
+Universities are aware of the financial pressures facing some students, and universities have mobilised millions of pounds of additional funding for students struggling with the ongoing difficulties caused by the coronavirus pandemic, alongside hardship funding providing by UK governments.
 Any student who is worried about their financial position should contact their university to find out what support is available.

 Please note that lockdown restrictions across the UK are changing, but the restrictions may be different in different nations.
 Please refer to the advice in your nation.